Dietrich Bonhoeffer: Return to the United States

-In February 1938, Bonhoeffer made an initial contact with members of the German Resistance when his brother-in-law Hans von Dohnányi introduced him to a group seeking Hitler's overthrow at the Abwehr, the German military intelligence service.
+In February 1938, Bonhoeffer made an initial contact with members of the German resistance when his brother-in-law Hans von Dohnányi introduced him to a group seeking Hitler's overthrow at the Abwehr, the German military intelligence service.

-Bonhoeffer also learned from Dohnányi that war was imminent.
+Bonhoeffer learned from Dohnányi that war was imminent.
 He was particularly troubled by the prospect of being conscripted.
-As a committed pacifist opposed to the Nazi regime, he could never swear an oath to Hitler and fight in his army, though refusal to do so was potentially a capital offense.
-He worried also about consequences his refusing military service could have for the Confessing Church, as it was a move that would be frowned upon by most Christians and their churches at the time.
+As a committed Christian pacifist opposed to the Nazi regime, he refused to swear an oath to Hitler, commit violence, or fight in Hitler's army, though such refusal was potentially a capital offense.
+He worried about consequences refusing military service could have for the Confessing Church, as it was a move that would be frowned upon by most nationalist Christians and their churches at the time.

 It was at this juncture that Bonhoeffer left for the United States in June 1939 at the invitation of Union Theological Seminary in New York.
-Amid much inner turmoil, he soon regretted his decision and returned after two weeks despite strong pressures from his friends to stay in the United States.
+After much inner turmoil, he soon regretted his decision and returned after only two weeks, despite strong pressure from his friends to remain in the United States.
 He wrote to Reinhold Niebuhr: